neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 1. Navigate to the [Neon console](https://console.neon.tech/).
 2. Select your project.
 3. Select the **SQL Editor**.
+4. Select a branch and database.
-4. Enter a query into the editor and click **Run** to view the results.
+5. Enter a query into the editor and click **Run** to view the results.

 You can use the following queries to try the SQL Editor: